deadlineZeus/Neon-Bison-Music-Band-Analysis/README.md

 # Neon Bison Music Band Analysis

-A comprehensive PostgreSQL‑based analytics project for Neon Bison, a fictional American music band.
-Using real‑world music store data, this project uncovers patterns in customer behavior, genre popularity, geographic spending, and revenue optimization — aimed at guiding the band’s next concert tour planning.
-This is a completely stand‑alone project created for the purpose of demonstrating skills to solve business problems and acquire technical mastery.
+A comprehensive PostgreSQL-based analytics project for Neon Bison, a fictional American music band.
+Using real-world music store data, this project uncovers patterns in customer behavior, genre popularity, geographic spending, and revenue optimization — aimed at guiding the band’s next concert tour planning.
+This is a completely stand-alone project created for the purpose of demonstrating skills to solve business problems and acquire technical mastery.

 ---